TransGAN: Two Pure Transformers Can Make One Strong GAN, and That Can Scale Up: Technical Approach: A Journey Towards GAN with Pure Transformers

-Similar to BERT \cite{devlin2018bert}, the transformer encoders take embedding tokens as inputs and calculate the correspondence between each token recursively.
-To synthesize higher resolution images, we insert an upsampling module after each stage, consisting of a reshaping and \texttt{pixelshuffle} \cite{shi2016real} module.
-The upsampling module firstly reshapes the 1D sequence of token embedding back to a 2D feature map $X_0 \in R^{H \times W \times C}$ and then adopt the \texttt{pixelshuffle} module to upsample its resolution and downsample the embedding dimension, resulting in the output $X_0^{'} \in R^{2H \times 2W \times C/4}$.
-After that, the 2D feature map $X_0^{'}$ is again reshaped into the 1D sequence of embedding tokens where the token number becomes $4HW$ and the embedding dimension is $C/4$.
-Therefore, at each stage the resolution $(H, W)$ becomes $2$ times larger, while the embedded dimension $C$ is reduced to a quarter of the input.
-This trade-off mitigates the memory and computation explosion.
-We repeat multiple stages until the resolution reaches $(H_T, W_T)$, and then we will project the embedding dimension to $3$ and obtain the RGB image $Y \in R^{H_T \times W_T \times 3}$.
+To scale up to higher-resolution images, we insert an upsampling module after each stage, consisting of a reshaping and resolution-upscaling layer.
+For lower-resolution stages (resolution lower than $64 \times 64$), the upsampling module firstly reshapes the 1D sequence of token embedding back to a 2D feature map $X_i \in \mathbb{R}^{H_i \times W_i \times C}$ and then adopts the \texttt{bicubic} layer to upsample its resolution while the embedded dimension is kept unchanged, resulting in the output $X_i^{'} \in \mathbb{R}^{2H_i \times 2W_i \times C}$.
+After that, the 2D feature map $X_i^{'}$ is again reshaped into the 1D sequence of embedding tokens.
+For higher-resolution stages, we replace the \texttt{bicubic} upscaling layer with the \texttt{pixelshuffle} module, which upsamples the resolution of feature map by $2 \times$ ratio and also reduces the embedding dimension to a quarter of the input.
+This pyramid-structure with modified upscaling layers mitigates the memory and computation explosion.
+We repeat multiple stages until it reaches the target resolution $(H, W)$, and then we will project the embedding dimension to $3$ and obtain the RGB image $Y \in \mathbb{R}^{H \times W \times 3}$.